"

 Development of a Research/Practice Problem

-Practice questions frequently arise from day-to-day problems that are encountered by providers (Dearholt & Dang, 2012).
+Questions or concerns frequently arise from day-to-day problems that providers encounter (Dearholt & Dang, 2012).
 Often, these problems are very obvious.
-However, sometimes we need to back up and take a close look at the status quo to see underlying issues.
+However, sometimes we need to back up and closely examine the status quo to see underlying issues.
 The basis for any research project is indeed the underlying problem or issue.
-A good problem statement or paragraph is a declaration of what it is that is problematic or what it is that we do not know much about (a gap in knowledge) (Polit & Beck, 2018).
+The research priorities of the nursing profession, along with the interests of funding bodies focused on healthcare research, are key sources for identifying researchable problems (Grove & Gray, 2018).
+A good problem statement or paragraph declares what is problematic or what we do not know much about (a knowledge gap) (Polit & Beck, 2021).

 The process of defining the practice/clinical problem begins by seeking answers to clinical concerns.
 This is the first step in the EBP process: To ask.
 We start by asking some broad questions to help guide the process of developing our practice problem.